shivanipatel16/databases-systems-proj2/README.md

 **Description of the internal design:**
+In our project folder, we have a README, a googleapi.py, project2.py, spacy_help_functions.py, spanbert.py, and textprocessing.py.

+googleapi.py makes a call to the Google search engine api to find top 10 url results for given query.

+project2.py loads the nlp model and matches the correct entities of interest with the correpsonding relation.
+It also calls on extract relations.

+textprocessing.py gets the content from the url and cleans the text by only retrieving alphanumeric values, taking out the style, script, noscript, sup, img, and cite tags.
+It also removes the multiple whitespaces and trims the text to 20,000 characters.

 **External libraries:**
-- requests
+- requests --> makes a request to a web page
-- from bs4 import BeautifulSoup
+- from bs4 import BeautifulSoup --> pulls data out of HTML files
-- re
+- re --> provides regular expression matching operations
-- spacy
-- from spanbert import SpanBERT
+- spaCy --> to process and annotate text by splitting sentences and detecting entities
-- from collections import defaultdict
+- from collections import defaultdict --> returns a dictionary like object
-- sys
-- tabulate
+- tabulate --> print tabular data

 **Description of Step 3:**